Yes, you read the title of this article correctly — please proceed with caution because this topic may offend most music teachers.

 For most students, the opportunity to perform in chamber groups with music they were able to choose was enough to increase the time spent playing and their performance ability.

-This content is from the book “High Needs, Monumental Successes: Understanding, Teaching, and Advocating for Music Students from High Needs, Low-Income Areas” by Don Stinson.
+This content is from the book “High Needs, Monumental Successes: Teaching Music to Low-Income and Underserved Students” by Don Stinson.
 Copyright © 2021 GIA Publications, Inc. Reprinted with permission.

 Don Stinson and the Joliet Central High School band will be part of the Midwest Clinic's 75th anniversary in December 2021.